-Church membership is not explicitly mentioned in the Bible, because, for the most part, it is assumed.
-“We, though, many, are one body in Christ, and individually members one of another” (Rom.
-12:5; cf. Eph.
-4:25).
+Scripture uses the language of membership in various places to describe the relationship among God’s people: “We, though, many, are one body in Christ, and individually members one of another” (Rom.
+12:4-5; 1 Cor.
+6:15; 12:12-31; Eph.
+4:25; 5:30).
+We are parts of a whole.
 Christians are baptized in the name of the Father, Son, and Holy Spirit into the body of Christ, the Church.

 Every baby is born into a family, whether it’s a broken family or a healthy family, rich family or a poor family, biological family or adoptive family.
 Likewise, when we are born again by the Spirit of God, we are born into the family of God.
 There are no exceptions.
 To belong to Christ means to belong to His family.